kedacore/keda-docs/content/docs/2.9/scalers/azure-service-bus.md

 - `queueName` - Name of the Azure Service Bus queue to scale on.
 (Optional)
 - `topicName` - Name of the Azure Service Bus topic to scale on.
 (Optional)
 - `subscriptionName` - Name of the Azure Service Bus queue to scale on.
 (Optional*, Required when `topicName` is specified)
+- `fullyQualifiedNamespace` - Full qualified name of the Azure Service Bus namespace (containing the namespace name and the endpoint suffix) that contains your queue or topic.
+(Value: `{yournamespace}.{endpointSuffix}` Optional*, Required when pod identity is used)
-- `namespace` - Name of the Azure Service Bus namespace that contains your queue or topic.
+- `namespace` - (**DEPRECATED in favour of `fullyQualifiedNamespace`**) Name of the Azure Service Bus namespace that contains your queue or topic.
 (Optional*, Required when pod identity is used)
 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string of the Azure Service Bus namespace.
 (Optional)
-- `cloud` - Name of the cloud environment that the service bus belongs to.
+- `cloud` - (**DEPRECATED in favour of `fullyQualifiedNamespace`**) Name of the cloud environment that the service bus belongs to.
 Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or Air Gapped clouds. (valid values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud`, `Private`; default: `AzurePublicCloud`)

-When `cloud` is set to `Private`, the `endpointSuffix` parameter is required.
+If you are using `namespace` instead of `fullyQualifiedNamespace`, when `cloud` is set to `Private`, the `endpointSuffix` parameter is required.
 Otherwise, it is automatically generated based on the cloud environment. `endpointSuffix` represents the service bus endpoint suffix of the cloud environment that the service bus belongs to, e.g. `servicebus.usgovcloudapi.net` for `AzureUSGovernmentCloud`.

 > 💡 **NOTE:** Service Bus Shared Access Policy needs to be of type `Manage`.
 Manage access is required for KEDA to be able to get metrics from Service Bus.